 - St. Peter’s Square

-- Vatican Museums, to include the Pio Clementino Museum, Gallery of Maps, Borgia Apartment, Raphael Rooms, Momo’s Double Spiral Staircase, Sistine Chapel and Pinacoteca
+- Vatican Museums, covering the Pio Clementino, Gallery of Maps, Borgia Apartment, Raphael Rooms, Momo’s Staircase, Sistine Chapel, and Pinacoteca

 Suggested Full Day Vatican Itinerary

-- St. Peter’s Basilica, including the High Altar, Pieta, Statue of St. Peter, Tomb of Pope Alexander VII, the Grottes and Dome.
-You may also consider advance booking a Necropolis Tour.
+- St. Peter’s Basilica, including the High Altar, Pieta, Statue of St. Peter, Tomb of Pope Alexander VII, the Grottoes, and the Dome climb.
+If you’re really keen, pre-book the Necropolis tour.

 - St. Peter’s Square

-- Vatican Museum, to include the Pio Clementino Museum, Gallery of Maps, Borgia Apartment, Raphael Rooms, Momo’s Double Spiral Staircase, Vatican Historical Museum, Sistine Chapel and Pinacoteca
+- Vatican Museums, covering the Pio Clementino, Gallery of Maps, Borgia Apartment, Raphael Rooms, Momo’s Staircase, the Vatican Historical Museum, Sistine Chapel, and Pinacoteca

 Tips for Pilgrims & Seeing the Religious Highlights